tomas4/Regression-with-Validation-in-spreadheet/Installation-of-dependencies.md

-# **Installing scientific Python libraries pandas, scikit-learn, and numpy into LibreOffice's bundled Python environment without administrator rights**
+# **Installing scientific Python libraries pandas, scikit-learn, and numpy into LibreOffice's bundled Python environment**

 The key is to always use the *specific Python executable bundled with LibreOffice* for all commands, not your system's general Python.
 ---